Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/10-Course-Review-and-Workshop/Lesson10.md

 - Completion handler block
 - Delegate method

+Networking is the most common __*asynchronous*__ operation.
+Fetching data from remote web services has latency &mdash; it takes time to for signals to travel across the globe &mdash; and has many variables that can result in errors or delays.

 <!-- The most common asynchronous operation is networking.
 Fetching data from an API over the network has latency, because data takes time to travel through wires around the globe.
 There can also be numerous points of failures.
 The server may be down.
 Packets can get dropped.
 Multiplexing can produce errors.
 Connection may be lost.
 There are many variables that can result in errors and/or delays.  -->

 ### Benefits & Challenges